-Dogs can develop hypothermia if they are left outside in the cold for too long, even if they are well-fed and have a thick coat of fur.
+Dogs can develop hypothermia if left outside in the cold for too long, even if they are well-fed and have a thick fur coat.

-If you must leave your dog outside, make sure he has a warm, dry place to shelter from the wind and weather.
-A doghouse is ideal, but if you don’t have one, a covered porch or garage will work.
+If you must leave your dog outside, ensure he has a warm, dry place to shelter from the wind and weather.
+A doghouse is ideal, but a covered porch or garage will work if you don’t have one.

-Just make sure he has access to fresh water so he doesn’t get dehydrated, and bring him inside once he’s had enough time to enjoy the outdoors.
+Just ensure he has access to fresh water, so he doesn’t get dehydrated, and bring him inside once he’s had enough time to enjoy the outdoors.

 Conclusion: Is a Coat Necessary for my Labrador in the Winter?

 Let us know in the comments if you had to get a coat for your Lab and how he likes it!
-We are always looking for new products to keep our dogs warm, comfortable, and stylish.
+We always look for new products to keep our dogs warm, comfortable, and stylish.